quicwg/base-drafts/draft-ietf-quic-transport.md

 been acknowledged, even if it does not appear in a future ACK frame, it remains acknowledged.

 A client MUST NOT acknowledge Retry packets.
-Retry packets include the packet number from the Initial packet it responds to.
-Version Negotiation packets cannot be acknowledged because they do not contain a packet number.
+Version Negotiation packets don't contain a packet number and Retry packets include the packet number from the Initial packet it responds to.
 Rather than relying on ACK frames, these packets are implicitly acknowledged by the next Initial packet sent by the client.

 An ACK frame is shown below.